akarshijain/qeegviz/README.md

 ## Results
 We created a democratic platform where the user can input raw EEG signals and select the power features, electrode reference and epoch lengths according to his requirement.
 Finally,the web application outputs the reliability of the qEEG features in the form of topographic map.
 This tool is an academic contribution created solely for scholars and researchers to visualise qEEG features across the brain.

-### Input Page and Results for Absolute Power Features across 19 Electrodes for 2s, 4s Epochs for 10 Subjects
+#### Input Page
 ![Screenshot of app](assets/input_page.png)

+#### Results for Absolute Power Features across 19 Electrodes for 2s, 4s Epochs for 10 Subjects
 ![Screenshot of app](assets/results.png)

-### Topographic Maps of Absolute Power Features across 19 Electrodes for 1s, 2s, 4s and 8s Epochs for 10 Subjects
+#### Topographic Maps of Absolute Power Features across 19 Electrodes for 1s, 2s, 4s and 8s Epochs for 10 Subjects
 ![Screenshot of app](assets/topo_map.png)

 ## Fututre Enhancements